 Autonoma is the best open source alternative to TestCollab.
 Unlike TestCollab's QA Copilot that assists humans in writing test cases, Autonoma uses AI agents to autonomously generate, execute, and maintain tests from your codebase.
 It's open source under a BSL 1.1 license (github.com/autonoma-ai/autonoma), self-hostable for free, and eliminates per-user pricing.

 TestCollab's QA Copilot assists humans in writing test cases faster.
 You still create, review, and maintain every test case.
-Autonoma's AI agents work autonomously: the Planner reads your codebase and generates test cases, the Automator executes them, and the Maintainer keeps them passing as code changes.
+Autonoma's AI agents work autonomously: the Planner reads your codebase and plans test cases, the Executor runs them against a live preview environment, the Reviewer classifies each result, and the Diffs Agent keeps the suite current on every pull request.
 Copilot makes you faster; autonomous agents do the work for you.

 TestCollab charges $9-24 per user per month depending on the plan, scaling linearly with team size.
 Autonoma offers a free tier (100K credits, no credit card), cloud plans starting at $499/month for 1M credits, and free self-hosted deployment with no feature limits.
 With Autonoma, pricing is based on test volume, not team size.